itteerde/fvttconfig/org/notes/update_2023-09-23_common_01.md

 ### Considerations

-1. There is a second party in ToA.
+1. There is a second party in SJ.
 Does it need to be checked?

 ### Update

 1. Update FVTT. *We do this first, even before checking the in-game preparations, to have that checking already be some very basic testing.*
-    1. Start Server, ToA instance.
+    1. Start Server, SJ instance.
     1. Update. *This is just downloading and replacing in file system, nothing to monitor.
 The server is shut down for the replacement automatically.*
-    1. Start Server, ToA instance.
+    1. Start Server, SJ instance.
     1. Open Console.
     1. Launch World. *Does migrate, but does not do any meaningful migration.
 Suspect to see nothing more than the popup telling one that it is doing the migration step.*
 1. Drop Item-Containers. *We are currently in the running world.*